Data Integration and Sync Strategies in Data Products

 Data Virtualization

 Data virtualization is the practice of running code that creates a new virtualized dataset of data pulled from connected databases.
 This new dataset is created each time the code is run, but data is only kept for as long as needed.
-This is the pattern that the Avrio platform uses to generate data sets for analysis.
+This is the pattern that the Extrica platform uses to generate data sets for analysis.
 There are several benefits to using this technology for data integration:

 First, data virtualization separates the underlying database and structure from the data itself.
 This makes data virtualization much more scalable and flexible.